GoogleChromeLabs/jsbi/README.md

 | decrement             | `a--`          | N/A ☹                                |
 |                       | `a - 1n`       | `JSBI.subtract(a, JSBI.BigInt('1'))` |

-It is impossible to replicate the exact behavior of the native `++` and `--` operators with static functions.
+It is impossible to replicate the exact behavior of the native `++` and `--` operators in a polyfill/library.
 Since JSBI is intended to be transpiled away eventually, it doesn’t provide a similar-but-different alternative.
 You can use `JSBI.add()` and `JSBI.subtract()` instead.

 ## When?